 Hanging artwork and mirrors in the bathroom

-When staging the bathroom for sale, keep artwork simple and neutral; no personal photos.
+When staging the bathroom, be sure to use neutral artwork; not personal photos.
 See depersonalizing your home.

-Unify artwork by common features; color, frames, subject matter, and so on.
-The pictures in the photo on the right are all black and white and feature nature, for instance.
+Unify multiple pieces of art with common features; color, frames, subject matter, and so on.
+The pictures in the photo on the right are all black and white photographs featuring nature.

 Hang pictures so that the middle of the artwork is at least 60 inches high.

 The best place to hang a mirror is where it will reflect light, like opposite a window with a great view or a sparkling lighting fixture.
 This will bounce extra light around the room, creating the illusion of more space.